storycoding/hack-n-slash/README.md

 ## Getting Started

-To play the game, run the following command on your terminal
+To play the game, run the following command on your terminal from the root folder:
 ```
 open /dist/index.html
 ```